Faheem Ashraf: PSL career

 In November 2017, he was drafted in by Islamabad United from Gold category (earning between US$50,000-US$60,000) in the 2018 Pakistan Super League players draft.
 Faheem played an integral part in team's winning the 2018 season.
 Faheem took 18 wickets and scored runs in crucial moments for his side.
 He was the leading wicket-taker of the tournament and won the best bowler of the season award at the end of the season along with a maroon cap.

 In December 2021, he was signed by Islamabad United following the players' draft for the 2022 Pakistan Super League.

+On 11 February 2026, Islamabad United signed Ashraf for PKR 8.50 crore, making him the second-most expensive signing in the first-ever Pakistan Super League auction.

 Other leagues

 In September 2018, he was named in Paktia's squad in the first edition of the Afghanistan Premier League tournament.

 In July 2022, he was signed by the Galle Gladiators for the third edition of the Lanka Premier League.

 In August 2022, he was signed by Hobart Hurricanes for BBL 12.

 Faheem Ashraf was appointed captain of the Pakistan team for the Hong Kong Cricket Sixes 2024 tournament.